 Students on the SAWL are eligible for housing in their assigned House and only their assigned House.
 Students on the SAWL will not be permitted to transfer Houses in an attempt to secure on-campus housing as the Inter-house transfer deadlines are applicable.

-Married and Family Housing
+Veteran, Married, and Family Housing

 Note: Given the leasing period for Harvard University Housing, students are strongly encouraged to make such a request during the spring term (between March 1 and May 1) if they are requesting housing for the following academic year.
-Requests can be made at any time, but the ability to accommodate such requests is more limited after the May 1 the deadline.
+Requests can be made at any time, but the ability to accommodate such requests is more limited after the May 1 deadline.
 Please visit www.huhousing.harvard.edu for more details on the application process.

 Housing for Students with Disabilities or Medical Conditions